Garden overview

 IMG 8259

 We are committed to the use of renewable energy.
-Our Kent Town campus features a 100KW solar array on the RED Centre and a 30KW solar array on the roof of our Early Learning Centre.
+Our Kent Town campus has 485kW of solar arrays, with 200kW on the RED Centre, 150kW on the Prep School, 70kW on the Senior School, 30KW on the Early Learning Centre and 30kW on the Boarding House.

 At our Wambana campus, 32 solar panels feed directly into the grid, with solar-powered hot water to eight accommodation buildings.

-Our Scotts Creek outdoor education centre features 34.8Kw and 10.8Kw solar arrays and 19.8kWh battery storage (generating 80MW in 2020).
+Our Scotts Creek outdoor education centre features 34.8Kw and 10.8Kw solar arrays and 19.8kWh battery storage.
 A live display system in the dining hall allows staff and students to monitor energy consumption whilst on campus.

-Across the campus, we use only 100% recycled organic products on gardens and surrounds.
+Across the campus, we use 100% recycled organic products to maintain our gardens and grounds.

 We have introduced strategies to reduce potable water consumption.
 These include: